dumitreu/test_assignment/README.md

 and exchange.
 The benefit is that provided json implementation is hardware accelerated so enabled to parse near 2 GB JSON text per second, so even many years of data collecting will not be a problem in terms of performance.

+## User 3rd party sources

+Nothing but the OpenSSL library